ausarhuy/ausarhuy/README.md

 - Email: ausarhuy@gmail.com
 - Current job: Fresher Data Scientist at TMA solutions
 ### Summary
 I am a result-oriented professional with a strong background in machine learning and natural language processing.
-I am currently seeking roles in data science and AI engineering.
 I am passionate about using NLP techniques to deliver valuable insights and drive business success.
 I am also committed to continuous learning and growth in a challenging and creative environment.
 ### Technical Skill
 - Natural Language Processing
 - Machine Learning